-- Actors should prepare two contrasting monologues, one modern/contemporary and one classical [e.g. Shakespeare, Greek, Moliere].
+- Prepare two contrasting monologues, one modern/contemporary and one classical [e.g. Shakespeare, Greek, Moliere].
 The two pieces may not exceed five minutes total, and should be age and type appropriate.
 The program should be fully memorized and rehearsed.
 You will also be asked to improvise in response to specific direction.

-- One 90 second movement study from the following menu of topics:
+- Prepare a 90 second movement study.
+Choose from the following menu of topics:

 Before the audition, practice your movement study.
 Focus on using your body fully, and connecting with the space around you.
 Keep your study silent, and avoid “mimed dialogue.”
 We’re looking for bold choices, strong commitment to an action, an expressive physicality and a clear connection between your imagination and your body.